See stories and progress from The CENTENNIAL Campaign for

 And fellowships do more than free students from financial anxiety.
 Fellowships are empowerment.
 With fellowships, students can pursue global internships, consulting and other enriching experiences that will expand their thinking and solution set.
 Fellowship recipients often graduate with little or no debt – another kind of empowerment, valued by middle-class as well as low-income students.

-While many Anderson fellowships are supported by corporations, it’s not uncommon for alumni to establish named fellowships as well – sometimes with a personal twist.
+It’s not uncommon for alumni to establish named fellowships – sometimes with a personal twist.
 For example, there’s the story of Harumi Ikezaki M.B.A. ’90 and Steve Mollenkamp M.B.A. ’90.

 “Anderson not only launched our careers but also brought us together,” says Mollenkamp.
 So the fellowship they created specifically supports Japanese students and those with a Japanese background: the Harumi Ikezaki Student Fellowship.